 The College campus has grown with the increase in student numbers.
 From its original base in 141 Banbury Road, the College expanded to allow more teaching space and a wider range of subject choices, and early homestay arrangements were largely replaced with residential accommodation, as new houses in the area were acquired and refurbished.
 In 1999, the College bought the Oxford Academy site in Bardwell Road, which became the International College offering adult courses.

 In 2008, we purchased a very large residence next to the main campus buildings.
 Completed in 2010 at a cost of £1.3 million, the house holds 24 students plus warden and features many energy efficient measures – rain water is harvested, the house has been super-insulated and the lights are motion-sensitive so that electricity is not wasted.
-In 2008 we were also successful in being awarded planning permission to build student accommodation and art studio in the grounds of one of our existing buildings.

 The College continues to improve and grow.
 IB students are achieving their required grades and are being offered places at their chosen universities.
 Younger students coming to us for their summer holiday courses continue to recommend us to their friends, a clear indicator that our courses combine holiday fun with study success.
 Our adult students are undertaking more in depth and challenging courses with a clear target of improving their future studies and careers.